pmdevita/switcharoohelper/Readme.md

 This bot is being run from user /u/switcharoohelper.
 If the r/switcharoo mods would like to use it for something else, I will send them the account.

+## To do

+* Define two modes
+    * Actually perform actions on the subreddit
+    * Describe actions to the console without doing them
+* Search for correct comment when linked incorrectly